 Let’s face it.
 Placing a dollar amount on pain and suffering is not an easy task.
 How do you decide what to pay for the pain endured by a broken arm or shoulder, as opposed to a broken leg and a concussion?
 Obviously, it’s not the same as mental anguish, but just as important.
 After all, not all injuries keep you out of work, but they can still cause both physical and mental scars.

-There are so many factors involved which makes determination that much harder to reach.
+There are so many factors involved that make a determination much harder to reach.
 Another aspect of pain and suffering is the role it plays in the lives of family and friends.
 That’s right, your injuries can also affect your loved ones.
 So, placing a value on your pain and suffering requires more than placing a number on your experience.

 Other Factors to Consider